neu-rah/ArduinoMenu/README.md

 ## Dependencies
 This library depends on the following libraries:

-- Streaming https://github.com/scottdky/Streaming (on debug mode)
-- Assert4a https://github.com/nettigo/Assert4a (on debug mode)
+- streamFlow https://github.com/neu-rah/streamFlow (on debug mode)

 Depending on the type of input or output, other libraries might be needed.
 Essentially any library needed for your devices.

 ## Limits

 - when using macros the menu is limited to 16 options (current macro limnit).
-- menus **must** have at least 2 options.
+- menus **must** have at least 2 options when built using macros.
 - maximum 127 options.
 - fast access (numeric keys) only supports 9 options (1 to 9)
 - prompts can overflow on panels with less than 4 characters width